The Golden Child: Box office

 Released in December 1986, The Golden Child was a box office success.
 It earned US$79,817,937 in the United States alone, making it the eighth biggest film of the year.
-"My pictures make their money back," Murphy remarked in 1989.
+"My pictures make their money back," Eddie Murphy remarked in 1989.
 "No matter how I feel, for instance, about The Golden Child – which was a piece of shit – the movie made more than $100 million.
 So who am I to say it sucks?"
 After The Golden Child, Murphy would participate in the writing of many of his films.

-Despite its commercial success, the film did not meet Paramount's expectations when compared to Murphy's previous film, Beverly Hills Cop (1984), which garnered US$234,760,478 at the US box office.
+Despite its commercial success, the film did not meet Paramount's expectations when compared to Murphy's previous film, Beverly Hills Cop (1984), which grossed $234,760,478 at the US box office.